 As is generally known, empathy is the ability to feel what someone else is going through, even if the first person has never gone through it.
 Whelp, think of empathy, and personify it.

 I wish I had a funny story for this one.
-However, I’ve just noticed that…a lot of people are…sad.
+However, I’ve just noticed that…what I take in from a lot of people is…sadness.
 And most of them fake a smile so hard through the day, I’m surprised I don’t hear plaster crack.
 It’s those I sense the hardest, because many of them are not yet ready to admit their own pain.
 How do you think they’d feel if a stranger came up and told them on their behalf?

 The Purpose of this Blog